 Examining Related Evidence: Muller v.

-This internet activity is based on the Examining the Evidence feature found on page 671 of The American Pageant
+This internet activity is based on the Examining the Evidence feature found on page 663 in chapter 28 of The American Pageant

-Read the decision first then use the syllabus (summary) of Lochner to help you answer the following questions:
+Read the syllabus (summary) of the Lochner decision to help you answer the following questions:

-- What is the basic argument in the Lochner decision as to why it is NOT constitutional to restrict bakersí hours?
+1. What is the basic argument in the Lochner decision as to why it is NOT constitutional to restrict bakers hours?

-- Compare this case to the Muller case: Why was it constitutional to have a law restricting the hours of women in Oregon but not bakers in New York?
-(Hint: look at the third point made in the Lochner case syllabus and compare this to the Muller decision)
+3. Compare this case to the Muller case: Why was it constitutional to have a law restricting the hours of women in Oregon but not bakers in New York?
+(Hint: look at the third paragraph of the Lochner case syllabus and compare this to the Muller decision)